 Gayathri raised a concern that temporarily converted garages, functioning as commercial spaces like sales offices during their use, may fall outside the scope of standard 301, which focuses on residential dwellings.

-Brian acknowledged her point but mentioned that Dean’s proposal introduces important safety measures that address current risks more effectively than existing practices.
-He noted that the proposal encourages safer practices both during temporary use and after conversion back to residential space.
+Brian acknowledged her point as worth considering, and also mentioned that Dean’s proposal introduces important safety measures that address current risks more effectively than existing practices.
+He noted that the proposal encourages safer practices during temporary use which protect homeowners after conversion back to residential space.

+Given the views seemed equally divided within the subcommittee, Brian suggested this proposal is best assessed via public comment.

 Dean will write up an official proposal and send it back and will coordinate with Rick and Gayathri on how to proceed forward to public comment.